 The designated area is made up of Priority Area 1 and Priority Area 2 and each area is determined by the postcode of the applicant's permanent home address.
 Places will be offered to applicants who are ranked high enough according to the Admission Test scores and who reside within the designated area.
-This must be the applicant's permanent home address with their parent/carer at 31st August 2021 and beyond.
-The school may ask for documentary evidence to support the application.
+This must be the applicant's permanent home address with their parent/carer at 31st August 2023 and should still be living there at time of admission to the school.
+The school will ask for documentary evidence to support the application.
 Only if there are further places available will applicants who live outside the designated area be considered.

-The address which will be used for consideration to be living within the designated area must be the applicant's PERMANENT address at 31st August 2021 and beyond.
+The address which will be used for consideration to be living within the designated area must be the applicant's PERMANENT address at 31st August 2023 and should still be living there at time of entry to the school.
 This also applies to applicants who are applying late due to exceptional circumstances.